inabikarilibrary/inalib/inapedia/players/spanish/yesus.md

 # Yesus0010

-Yesus0010 is a Spanish player, maining Nomash.
+Yesus0010 is a Spanish :es: player, maining Nomash.

 ## Achievements